 - Perfectly for adults.
 What is your overall sense of balance?
 Can you decide on the price and decide?

 - Personality What do you like?
 Outgoing?
 Shy?
 Arrogant Silence?
-Will you fit in their corporate culture?
+Will you fit into their corporate culture?

 - Must have experience.
 What about your academic success?
 External activities involved?
 Job Skills?